alexho01/Patch-It-Up/README.md

-Project Overview & Features:
+Project Overview & Features

-This is a comprehensive Discord bot that automatically fetches, parses, and displays League of Legends patch notes in an organized, interactive format.
-The bot transforms complex patch note websites into clean, digestible Discord messages with intelligent content classification.
+This project is a Discord bot designed to automatically fetch, parse, and display League of Legends patch notes in a clean, organized, and interactive format.
+Instead of sifting through long and cluttered patch pages, users get digestible updates directly in Discord — intelligently categorized and easy to explore.

-Interactive Features:
+Key Features

+Smart Champion Classification
-Smart Champion Classification: Automatically categorizes champions as buffed, nerfed, or adjusted based on stat analysis
+Champions are automatically categorized as buffed, nerfed, or adjusted through stat and text analysis.

-Interactive Detail Buttons: Click-to-reveal detailed changes without cluttering chat
+Interactive Detail Buttons
+Expand champion changes on demand with click-to-reveal buttons, keeping chats uncluttered.

+Private Ephemeral Responses
-Ephemeral responses: Detailed information appears privately to the requesting user
+Detailed info is delivered privately to the requesting user, preventing chat spam.

+Automatic Notifications
-Automatic Notifications: Scheduled monitoring sends patch alerts to subscribed channels
+Scheduled monitoring delivers patch alerts to subscribed channels instantly.

+Game Mode Filtering
-Game Mode Filtering: Excludes ARAM, Arena, rotating game modes, and event content
+Automatically excludes ARAM, Arena, rotating modes, and event content for focused patch updates.

-Slash Commands:
+Slash Commands

-/latestpatch - Displays the most recent patch with categorized champion changes
+/latestpatch – Displays the latest patch, with categorized champion changes

-/subscribe - Subscribe a Discord channel to receive automatic patch notifications
+/subscribe – Subscribes a channel to automatic patch notifications

-/unsubscribe - Remove channel from patch notification list
+/unsubscribe – Removes a channel from patch notifications

-/ping - Check bot latency and responsiveness
+/ping – Checks bot latency and responsiveness

-/info - Display bot information and statistics
+/info – Shows bot information and statistics

-/echo [text] - Echo back user input (utility command)
+/echo [text] – Echoes back user input (utility/debug command)

+⚡ With these features, the bot transforms complex patch notes into a streamlined Discord experience — perfect for keeping communities up to date without the clutter.

 <img width="600" height="573" alt="image" src="https://github.com/user-attachments/assets/e92b8a89-7da6-43e7-ab51-8d4bf0a3a341" />